-Fazer wants to understand and respond to the trends and stakeholder expectations in the operating environment.
+Fazer wants to understand and respond to the trends and stakeholder expectations in its operating environment.
 We also want to develop the business, products and activities in a responsible way in the entire value chain.

-Five strategic areas cover all Fazer’s activities.
+The five strategic areas cover all Fazer’s activities.